-Plan your savings target with or without interest.
-Use Time to Goal to estimate how long it takes, or Required Monthly to calculate the monthly contribution needed to hit a target by a deadline.
+Plan a savings target with or without interest.
+Use Time to Goal to estimate how long it takes, or Required Monthly to calculate the monthly contribution needed to hit your deadline.

 This savings goal calculator tells you how much you need to save each month to reach a target by a deadline.
 Enter your goal amount, current savings, time until the deadline, and (optional) an expected growth rate.
 For simple cash saving, use a low growth rate (or 0%).
 For investing, use a cautious rate and remember that markets can be volatile in the short term.
 Use the result as a planning target, then adjust either the deadline, the goal amount, or the monthly contribution until it fits your budget.